How to get an in at Fashion Week

 Events Team vs Freelance

 Whilst I’ve worked mainly at fashion week as a freelancer, there are ways into fashion week from a brand on a pro/events team.
 Usually these artists are picked from shop floors and counters of a brand and usually you’ll have to be working there a while and have a great record of sales, hitting targets, punctuality and generally a strong track record within the company.
 You’ll have to apply and complete a practical to be accepted onto an events team and still there’s no guarantee of regular work however when these shows and events come up they’re usually great experiences.
-With freelancing, your are your own boss.
+With freelancing, you are your own boss.
 But you need to put the effort in to get those opportunities and network.
+I want to point out that here, each brand is different, and their ways of managing events that they sponsor is so different.

 BOSS, New York Fashion Week 2019.
-Key artist Diane Kendal.
+Key artist Diane Kendal with Julian Watson Agency.

 By the time you get to the fashion week point in your career you need to have that portfolio in place, so let’s chat about building that portfolio.